howl0893/howl0893/README.md

 #

-I chose to study Engineering Physics at University due to the broad bandwidth of material that would be covered.
-I was interested in everything. & I feared that choosing something too focal would lead to unfullfillment or regret.
-While earning my bachelors and working for Michigan Aerospace, I have done all-types of engineering, but a love for research and software development cultivated.
-Over the years, I have gained extensive experience in designing and building remote sensors, full-stack web applications, and embedded systems from scratch to product.
-I aspire to continue my education in becoming a digital craftsman.
-I am doing that now in many ways, one of which, is teaching computers how to learn... deeply.
+I graduated from University in 2019 with a bachelor's in Engineering Physics.
+I was drawn to this discipline due to the broad bandwidth of material that would be covered.
+I had a wide range of interests and feared that choosing a more specialized field would lead to dissatisfaction or regret.
+During my studies and through my work experience at Michigan Aerospace, I have gained expertise in various areas of engineering, but a love for research and software development formulated.
+Over the years, I have experience designing and building remote sensors, full-stack web applications, and embedded systems from the initial stages to final product.
+My goal is to continue my education and become a digital craftsman, and I am pursuing this through various means, including teaching computers to learn deeply.

 #